By using this site, you agree to the Privacy Policy and Terms of Use.

 Healthcare System Implications

-The study’s longitudinal design, spanning more than two decades, provides robust evidence for policy makers considering long-term healthcare planning.
-This type of comprehensive epidemiological analysis offers crucial insights for understanding population health dynamics and informing evidence-based interventions.
+The study’s longitudinal design, spanning more than two decades, provides evidence for policy makers considering long-term healthcare planning.
+This type of comprehensive epidemiological analysis offers insights for understanding population health dynamics and informing evidence-based interventions.

 Prevention and Intervention Strategies